Homes For Sale in Chicago’s Logan Square

-As in most parts of Chicago, the vast majority of Logan Square homes are condos or townhomes.
-You can browse through the MLS listings for Logan Square homes at the links below:
+As in most parts of Chicago, the vast majority of Lincoln Square homes are condos or townhomes.
+You can browse through the MLS listings for Lincoln Square homes at the links below.

-In addition to its residential feel, Logan Square is home to several public spaces, including the stately square which bears the same name, located at the 3-way intersection of Milwaukee Avenue, Logan Boulevard,and Kedzie Boulevard.
-A 70-foot Doric column originally erected in 1918 to commemorate Illinois' first Centennial towers over the tree-studded intersection.
-If one square isn't enough,however,there's also Palmer Square (on the southeast corner of Palmer and Kedzie).
+In addition to its residential feel, Logan Square is home to several public spaces, including the stately square which bears the same name, located at the 3-way intersection of Milwaukee Avenue, Logan Boulevard, and Kedzie Boulevard.
+A 70-foot Doric column was originally erected in 1918 to commemorate Illinois’ first Centennial towers over the tree-studded intersection.
+If one square isn’t enough, however, there’s also Palmer Square (on the southeast corner of Palmer and Kedzie).
 Comprising 7-acres of green space, Palmer Square is the home of an annual arts festival in August known for its local flavor and live music.
 This is but one of several offerings that have made Logan Square a popular summer destination.
-In addition to the local farmer's market (which starts in June), the neighborhood holds its own culinary celebration - The Taste of Logan Square - a scaled back but nonetheless massive counterpart to the earlier Taste of Chicago occurring in late June/early July.
+In addition to the local farmer’s market (which starts in June), the neighborhood holds its own culinary celebration – The Taste of Logan Square – a scaled-back but nonetheless massive counterpart to the earlier Taste of Chicago occurring in late June/early July.